SystemsApproach/foundation/performance.rst

 .. centered:: Throughput = TransferSize / TransferTime

-where TransferTime includes not only the elements of one-way identified earlier in this section, but also any additional time spent requesting or setting up the transfer.
+where TransferTime includes not only the elements of one-way identified earlier in this chapter, but also any additional time spent requesting or setting up the transfer.
 Generally, we represent this relationship as